-- A. Unless otherwise expressly defined in this section, the terms used in this regulation shall be defined by reference to Part 0 of this Subchapter (General Definitions).
-As used in this regulation, the following terms shall, where the context permits, be construed as follows: - 1.
-"Application equipment cleaning" means the process of flushing or removing resins and gel coats from the interior or exterior of equipment that is used to apply resin or gel coat in the manufacture of fiberglass parts. - 2.
-"Assembly adhesives" means any chemical substance that is applied for the purpose of bonding two surfaces together other than by mechanical means. - 3.
+A. Unless otherwise expressly defined in this section, the terms used in this Regulation shall be defined by reference to Part 0 of this Subchapter (General

+Definitions).
+As used in this Regulation, the following terms shall, where the context permits, be construed as follows:

+- 1. "Application equipment cleaning" means the process of flushing or removing resins and gel coats from the interior or exterior of equipment that is used to apply resin or gel coat in the manufacture of fiberglass parts. - 2.
+"Assembly adhesives" means any chemical substance that is applied for the purpose of bonding two (2) surfaces together other than by mechanical means. - 3.
 "Atomized application method" means a resin application technology in which the resin leaves the application equipment and breaks into droplets or an aerosol as it travels from the application equipment to the surface of the part.
 Atomized application methods include, but are not limited to, resin spray guns and resin chopper spray guns. - 4.
 "Boat" means any type of vessel, other than a seaplane, that can be used for transportation on the water. - 5.
 "Clear gel coat" means gel coats that are clear or translucent so that underlying colors are visible.
-Clear gel coats are used to manufacture parts for sale. - a.
-Clear gel coats do not include tooling gel coats used to build or repair molds. - 6.
-"Closed molding" means any molding process in which pressure is used to distribute the resin through the reinforcing fabric placed between two mold surfaces to either saturate the fabric or fill the mold cavity.
+Clear gel coats are used to manufacture parts for sale. - Clear gel coats do not include tooling gel coats used to build or repair molds. - 6.
+"Closed molding" means any molding process in which pressure is used to distribute the resin through the reinforcing fabric placed between two (2) mold surfaces to either saturate the fabric or fill the mold cavity.
 The pressure may be clamping pressure, fluid pressure, atmospheric pressure, or vacuum pressure used either alone or in combination.
 The mold surfaces may be rigid or flexible.
-Closed molding includes, but is not limited to, compression molding with sheet molding compound, infusion molding, resin injection molding (RIM), vacuum-assisted resin transfer molding (VARTM), resin transfer molding (RTM), and vacuum-assisted compression molding.
+Closed molding includes, but is not limited to, compression molding with sheet molding compound, infusion molding, resin injection molding (RIM), vacuum-assisted resin transfer molding (VARTM), resin transfer molding (RTM), and vacuum-assisted compression molding. - a.
+Processes in which a closed mold is used only to compact saturated fabric or remove air or excess resin from the fabric (such as in vacuum bagging), are not considered closed molding. - b.
+Open molding steps, such as application of a gel coat or skin coat layer by conventional open molding prior to a closed molding process, are not closed molding.